White-Oak/arch-setup-for-dummies/guide.md

 42. `sudo pacman-key -r 962DDE58`
 43. `sudo pacman-key --lsign-key 962DDE58`
 44. `sudo pacman -Syy infinality-bundle-multilib`
+  1. Install `infinality-bundle` if you are not using x86_64 architecture.
 45. `sudo reboot`
 46. Login under your user.